fusionengine-org/fusion/README.md

 - PySDL2 is used for rendering and windowing
 - PySDL2-DLL is used by PySDL2 for SDL2 binaries
 - PyMunk is used for fysics simulation
-- CX-Freeze is used for building executables
+- CX-Freeze is used for building executables (Temporary, it will change when SetupTools is setup)

 ### Future of this engine